-Students will be able to demonstrate basic motor skills and object control skills in a variety of small-sided games that engage and educate students on health enhancing behaviors.
-Focus will include but is not limited to locomotor movements, striking, kicking, throwing, catching, dribbling, volleying and fitness.
+Elementary physical education instruction focuses on basic motor and object control skills.
+Through the usage of engaging games and activities, the physical education program educates students on health enhancing behaviors.
+Focus will include, but is not limited to, locomotor movements, striking, kicking, throwing, catching, dribbling, volleying, and fitness.

-Students will be able to apply motor skills and object control skills to participate in small sided games that require students to understand gameplay rules, tactics and strategies that enhance current physical well-being and prepare students to live a lifetime of physical wellness.
-Focus will include but is not limited to team sports, individual sports and fitness activities that incorporate cardiovascular endurance, muscular strength, muscular endurance and flexibility.
+Middle school physical education instruction requires students to apply motor and control skills in order to understand gameplay rules, tactics and strategies that enhance physical well-being and prepare students to live a lifetime of physical wellness.
+Focus will include, but is not limited to, team sports, individual sports and fitness activities incorporating cardiovascular and muscular endurance, muscular strength, and flexibility.

-Students will participate in various forms of physical activity to learn and enhance individual well-being concepts that can be applied to a lifetime of wellness.
-As students' progress through High School they will have a choice of activities that include but is not limited to team sports, individual sports, group fitness, dance, yoga, weight training, strength and conditioning.
-Concepts include but are not limited to goal setting, exercise physiology and fitness principles.
+High school physical education instruction enhances individual well-being concepts that can be applied to a lifetime of wellness.
+As students progress through high school they will have a choice of activities that include, but are not limited to, group fitness, dance, yoga, weight training, strength, conditioning, and individual and team sports.
+Concepts include, but are not limited to, goal setting, exercise physiology, and fitness principles.